Salinas River (California): Hypothesized geological history

 The geological history of the ancient Salinas River is currently held by tectonic plate theory to likely be rather unique among the many rivers of the western North American seaboard: The shifting position of the raised section of the Pacific Plate that the river flows through was in ancient times aligned with the North American Plate at a point far south of its present location.

 The discovery of the Monterey Canyon, the remarkably deep submarine canyon extending into the Pacific from the mouth of the Salinas River, is the basis for the proposal of what is presently thought to be the most probable geological history of the Salinas River.

 The long and deep submarine Monterey Canyon dwarfs all other such canyons along the Pacific coast of North America.
 However, the known flow-rates and drainage area of the Salinas River in no way indicate the river as it presently stands was ever capable of creating such a large submarine outflow canyon.
-The current hypoothesis is that, at one point in the Miocene epoch, many millions of years ago, the river was probably located in the vicinity of what is now Los Angeles County, having been carried north to its present position due to tectonic plate drift at the same rate as currently.
+The current hypothesis is that, at one point in the Miocene epoch, many millions of years ago, the river was probably located in the vicinity of what is now Los Angeles County, having been carried north to its present position due to tectonic plate drift at the same rate as currently.
 When the ancient Salinas river was in that southern location, it may have served as the mouth of a river that drained the catchment of the Colorado River, that currently flows from the Rocky Mountains into the Sea of Cortez in western Mexico.

 The Salinas River is also thought to have been, about 700,000 years ago, the outlet for prehistoric Lake Corcoran.
 Lake Corcoran once filled much of what is now California's Central Valley, prior to the lake's developing an outlet via the Carquinez Strait, to empty through the present San Francisco Bay.

 Prehistory

-People first appeared along the California coast – approximately 13,000 years ago, during the latter part of the Pleistocene epoch.
+People first appeared along the California coast approximately 13,000 years ago, during the latter part of the Pleistocene epoch.

 Up until European settlement in Alta California, the indigenous people who lived along the Salinas River were the Rumsen in the northern Salinas Valley, and the Salinan in the southern Salinas Valley.

-The Chalon and Esselen peoples also lived in the general area near the Salinas River.
+The Chalon and Esselen peoples also lived in the general vicinity of the Salinas River.